Blog

 Processed foods, sweets, cheese and commercially farmed animal products are to be avoided and consumed very rarely, if at all.
 Salt, oil and sugar are restricted and not used in cooking.
 In the case of oil, the wholefood source of oil is encouraged more than an oil extraction.
 Salt intake is limited to less than 1g a day.
 [27]

 Consumption of fully balanced meals is encouraged instead of snacking.
-One meal of the day needs to be a vegetable salad, topped with a nut or seed based dressing.
-The first 6 weeks of the diet plan is stricter and sticks to only unrefined, plant-based foods [28].
+One meal of the day needs to be a vegetable salad topped with a nut or seed-based dressing.
+The first 6 weeks of the diet plan are stricter, sticking solely to unrefined, plant-based foods[28].
 According to some sources, the diet advocates making use of natural supplements to prevent any potential nutrient deficiencies, especially if one follows a strictly plant-based version of the diet.
 These include a multivitamin containing B12, iodine, zinc, Vitamin D3 and algae oil.

 For those wishing to transition into a fully plant-based diet plan, this may be a great place to start.